What Is Data Integrity and How Can It Be Protected?

 • Data collection errors.
 Collecting complete data is one of the easiest ways an organization can ensure data integrity.
 Incomplete data samples can skew your analysis and may lead to bias.

-Data security and data integrity are closely related, because security measures can prevent data from being compromised.
+Data security and data integrity are closely related: security measures are the main line of defense to help prevent data from being compromised.
 Data security methods such as access controls and encryption can help prevent unauthorized access to systems and data, thereby protecting data integrity.
-DLTs are well-suited to protect data due to their encrypted, immutable nature.

 Theom

 Theom provides individuals and businesses with a scalable, low-cost way to verify data integrity.
-The Theom platform protects enterprise data, even if it's stored across different cloud providers and SaaS applications.
+The Theom platform protects enterprise data, even if stored across different cloud providers and SaaS applications.

 Theom uses the Hedera Consensus Service (HCS) to ensure that any action taken on a business's data is legitimate.